antoinech13/Steroid/README.md

 # Steroid

-Steroid is a Python package dedicated to helping users develop their own automatic or semi-automatic procedures to correct frames and/or perform photometry.
+Steroid is a Python package designed to assist users in creating their own automated or semi-automated procedures for correcting frames and/or conducting photometry.
+It is tailored to facilitate the development of efficient workflows in these domains.

   ## Table of contents
   1. [Code Structur](#code-structure)